 Praia do Forte: An unmissable paradise in Bahia Praia do Forte is a district of the municipality of Mata de São João, located on the north coast of Bahia, Brazil, about 80 kilometres from Salvador.
 Originally a fishing village, Praia do Forte has become a popular tourist destination, known for […]

-History of Carnival in Northeast Brazil
+History of Carnival in Brazil: Origins and Traditions

-Carnival, a festival of ancient Catholic tradition originating in Europe, is held annually in the three days before Lent.
-Introduced in Brazil by the Portuguese colonizers, it was known as Entrudo in the first centuries of colonial life.
-During this period, games were played with limes and lemons, or throwing […]
+History of Carnival in Brazil Carnival, a festival of ancient Catholic tradition originating in Europe, is celebrated annually during the three days before Lent.
+Introduced to Brazil by the Portuguese colonisers, it was known as the Entrudo during the first centuries of colonial life.
+During this period, it was customary […]

 History and characteristics of Todos os Santos Bay